-COMMISSIONING OF SPENT NUCLEAR FUEL STORAGE FACILITIES
+COMMISSIONING OF SPENT FUEL STORAGE FACILITIES

-Requirement 18 of GSR Part 5 [1]: Construction and commissioning of the facilities
+Requirement 18 of GSR Part 5 (Ref.
+[1]): Construction and commissioning of the facilities

-"Predisposal radioactive waste management facilities shall be constructed in accordance with the design as described in the safety case and approved by the regulatory body.
-Commissioning of the facility shall be carried out to verify that the equipment, structures, systems and components, and the facility as a whole, perform as planned."
+Predisposal radioactive waste management facilities shall be constructed in accordance with the design as described in the safety case and approved by the regulatory body.
+Commissioning of the facility shall be carried out to verify that the equipment, structures, systems and components, and the facility as a whole, perform as planned.

 6.77.
 Commissioning involves a logical progression of tasks intended to demonstrate the correct functioning of features specifically incorporated into the design to provide for safe storage of spent fuel.
 In addition, in commissioning, operating procedures are verified and the readiness of staff to operate the spent fuel storage facility is demonstrated.
-The operating procedures should cover normal operation, anticipated operational occurrences and accident conditions.
+The operating procedures should cover both operational states and accident conditions.